 It is known all over the world for its Byzantine architecture, its colorful and eclectic façade, its precious golden mosaics, its intricate stone and marble traceries and exuberant Middle Eastern domes.
 Designed when Venice traded mostly through Constantinople, St Mark’s oriental charm and decorative wealth will certainly intrigue you.

 Your first walk in town goes on with a stroll along the waterfront, to admire and photograph the exceptional waterscape and the spectacular row of architectures, starring St Giorgio Maggiore, the Redentore and the Salute Churches, we’ll walk again in quieter back streets and continue exploring.
 Skipping as much as possible the most commercial areas, and savoring the city.

-Our walk will touch some historical sites and elegant squares, such as Campo Santa Maria Formosa, and there will be time to stop for scenic views along the many canals.
+Venice: first walk in town will touch some historical sites and elegant squares, such as Campo Santa Maria Formosa, and there will be time to stop for scenic views along the many canals.
 You’ll learn about how it was possible to build a city in the middle of a salt water Lagoon, on marshy islands, and how the city prospered and slowly declined.

 The last part of our ‘Venice: your first walk in town’ will focus on Rialto, once the great business hub of Venice, and of course, today’s main tourists’ attraction.
 After a stop on the famous Rialto Bridge, the oldest over the Grand Canal, we’ll walk over to explore the market area on the other side, enjoying the lively atmosphere of the ‘heart of Venice’.